Ranjit Singh: Early years

-At age 12, his father died.
-He then inherited his father's Sukerchakia Misl estates and was raised by his mother Raj Kaur, who, along with Lakhpat Rai, also managed the estates.
+In 1792 at age 12, his father died and Ranjit Singh became the minor head of the Sukerchakia Misl.
+He then inherited his ancestral Sukerchakia misl estates and was raised by his mother Raj Kaur, who, along with Lakhpat Rai, also managed the estates.
 The first attempt on his life was made when he was 13, by Hashmat Khan, but Ranjit Singh prevailed and killed the assailant instead.
 At age 18, his mother died and Lakhpat Rai was assassinated, and thereon he was aided by his mother-in-law from his first marriage.
+He succeeded to the throne in 1799 after removing his mother as regnant by putting her to death.
+The young Ranjit Singh formed relations with the Kanhaiya and Nakkai misls and would consolidate his territory.